hmrguez/hmrguez/README.md

 📫 How to reach me **zealot.algo@gmail.com**

-⚡ Fun fact, I'm a serious gamer and will never say no a DOTA 2 1v1
+⚡ Fun fact, I'm a serious gamer, my favorite game is Ori and the Will of the Wisps and will never say no a DOTA 2 1v1

 ---